A Guide to Tax Forms from Our Tax Experts

 • 1099-INT: This tax form reports interest income from banks and financial institutions.

-• 1099-DIV: This tax form is used to report dividend income from mutual funds and stocks.
+• 1099-DIV: This tax form reports dividend income from mutual funds and stocks.

 Who Uses the Form 1099 Series: